Meta-Dusk/CPE106L-Group10-Project/README.md

        - **Native (Default)**: Runs as a desktop application.
        - **Web**: Opens the app in your web browser.
 Only supports *Windowed* mode.
        - **Run Setup**: Initializes connection settings for MongoDB Atlas (username, password, and host).
 Optional, but recommended to run once.

+## 📃 Main Features (as of now)

+1. **Missing modules auto-download**
+   - Can be triggered via launcher.
+2. **Sensitive data setup handler**
+   - This is triggered once the `run setup` option has been selected in the launcher.
+This will then run a separate script for setting up sensitive data, such as configuring the MongoDB connection string.
+3. **Dual-database system**
+   - The application can simply switch between using **MongoDB** and **SQLite** based on the user.
+The default database is MongoDB, and if the application can't connect to MongoDB, you can switch to use the local database instead, which is what SQLite is used for.
+4. **Profile Setup**
+   - The user can make an account in the login screen (which will make an account based on the current database), and the profile setup is optional.
+You can fill in your details after the login, by clicking the `Profile` button.
+5. **Admin Controls**
+   - Users can become admins, but the only method to become an admin, is through manipulating the user's details in the database itself (as of now, this value field is simply a boolean named `op`).
+6. **Booking Simulation**
+   - Since this application is not yet deployed, the user can just simulate what the booking would look like.
+A map view is provided, in which the user can navigate with the controls shown above the map view.
+7. **Music and SFX**
+   - While this feature may be unnecessary, the application does have music playing, and also have sound effects.
+This feature can be disabled in the settings menu, by navigating via the dashboard, to your profile, then click the settings button at the top-right of the screen.
+8. **API Config, View Graphs**
+   - As of now, these features won't do much, but you can navigate to them via the dashboard to see what's currently implemented.

 ## 🖥 How to Run the Project